skasim/compare-megesort-quicksort/README.md

 * To compile the program run `javac $(find . -name '*.java')` from the `src` directory.
 * To run the program, make sure to be in the `src` directory and run:
-` java com.sk.sorts.Sorts ../input/ ../output/ run_file.txt 10` to process the input files in the `input` directory, output the files to the `output`, create a file that is in human readable format with run times called `run_file.txt` (a csv file will also be written using the same name but with a `.csv` appended), and each algorithm will be run `10` times.
+` java com.sk.sorts.Sorts ../input/ ../output/ run_file.txt 10` to process the input files in the `input` directory, output the files to the `output`, create a file that is in human readable format with run times called `run_file.txt`.
+Each algorithm will be run `10` times.

 ## Errata